TronTheGamer/ros2-multi-map/README.md

     source /opt/ros/humble/setup.bash
     ```

-- Clone the repository into your ROS2 workspace and cd into the directory:
+- Clone the repository into your ROS2 workspace and cd into the `cloned directory/src/map_manager`:

 - Build the package using colcon